 Disadvantages of Using String Objects

 Strings always have the same value, even if they’ve changed.
-Instead of reflecting changes in the original string, a new object is created.
-If you keep updating the value of the string, this causes a lot of objects to be created in the heap and wastes a lot of memory.
+A new object is created instead of reflecting changes in the original string.
+If you keep updating the value of the string, this causes many objects to be created in the heap and wastes a lot of memory.

 What is meant by String Pool in Java?